 How old were you when you decided to become a doctor?

 My grandfather was a doctor and a grumpy man.
 He gave my younger brother a microscope and clearly, my brother was his chosen successor.
-My brother became a Rabbi and I became a social worker.
-When my daughter was about 3 months old I woke up one morning believing that G-d was telling me it was time to go back to school because I was going to be a doctor to help heal people who were suffering.
+I became a social worker.
+When my daughter was about 3 months old, I woke up one morning knowing I wanted to be a doctor to help heal people who were suffering.
+I felt as if I was being told by something I will refer to as G-d, to go back to school and pursue medicine.
 I told G-d he must be crazy and have me mixed up with someone else.
 I told him “you know I can’t do Math and Science.”
 Then G-d told me, “You pushed that baby out with no pain medicine.
 You can do Math and Science.
 Now I command you to go to medical school!
 Its time!”

 I was 34 years old.
-I never doubted since then that I was meant to finish medical and residency because there were people out there suffering who needed help and G-d wants me to find them and help them.
-I am neither a religious person nor an especially good Jew.
-At times I wonder if my “epiphany” was a simple case of postpartum psychosis.
-However, as it turns out, I do have a knack for psychiatry and I find that if I can identify a patient’s core spiritual beliefs and mobilize these for recovery, the results can be brilliant.
+I never doubted since then that I was meant to finish medical and residency because there were people out there suffering who needed help.
+I do have a knack for psychiatry and I find that if I can identify a patient’s core spiritual beliefs and mobilize these for recovery, the results can be brilliant.
 I tell patients, “There are no pills I can give you that are more powerful than your desire to get well”, and I remind them of their meaningful connections to others, even if they are cut off from every family member they have.

 One guy who tried to hang himself in jail told me he had no family or friends.
-But we talked some more and it turns out he has a Pitt Bull named “Ruby”.
-(Name changed for HIPAA purposes).
+We talked and I learned he has a Pitt Bull named Ruby.
 For Ruby, he is willing to remain alive, even through the pain of his life.
 I don’t think I knew as a child that I wanted to be a doctor.
 But I did know I wanted to help.
-And I did play “Doctor” (psychiatrist actually) with my friends when I was 4 or 5.
+I did play “Doctor” (psychiatrist actually) with my friends when I was 4 or 5.
 It took me up to age 34 to discover that I was being told to go to medical school by someone I can only really identify as G-d.
 And that it took me until then to receive the message and that my grumpy Jewish grandfather was one major reason I had excluded “Doctor” from my list of possible things to be when I grew up.
 “If that’s being a doctor”, I used to tell myself, “then screw that.
 I’ll be a farmer or an artist or a lawyer or a psychologist”.
 I didn’t find “Doctor”, “Doctor” found me.

 At age 34 as a postpartum social worker.
 And psychiatry was the only rotation that “felt” like my home planet.
 I tried to be something other than a psychiatrist.
 But every other thing I considered (family medicine, urology, neurology, general surgery) just didn’t make me laugh as much as psychiatry.